 Makenzie: And where does your drag name come from?
 Is it original or did you get it off of something?

 Spjork: It’s kind of- I was looking at silverware and I wanted to make it dumb but have a spin like an artistic spin because at the start of drag that is exactly what I wanted to encompass.
 So it was just a mix of silverware with Bjork.
-Which I’m not necessarily a super fan up but they have this great artistic aesthetic that is kind of mysterious that I was like oo, that, but camp it up with silverware so it became Spjork.
-And at first it really bugged me that nobody could really pronounce it but now it’s kind of like a funny thing like yeah they have my name on their tongue but they don’t know how to say it.
+Who I’m not necessarily a super fan up but they have this great artistic aesthetic that is kind of mysterious that I was like oo, that, but camp it up with silverware so it became Spjork.
+And at first it really bugged me that nobody could really pronounce it, but now it’s kind of like a funny thing like yeah they have my name on their tongue but they don’t know how to say it.

 Makenzie: Yeah!
-You don’t have to fit in a category anyway I mean like you just be you.
+You don’t have to fit in a category anyway, I mean like you just be you.

 Makenzie: *laughs* That’s awesome.
 What kind of drag- sorry.

-Spjork: You’re fine!
+Spjork: You’re good!